 Investigates literature and letters of the English-speaking colonies of North America, with connections to the Revolutionary period and the literature of the early republic.
 Explores writers' responses to the political, social and literary concerns of the period, with attention to issues of form.
 Readings and discussions focus on works that flout restrictions, exceed received ideas, and upset social norms.
 Topics addressed include political revolutions, piracy, the supernatural, criminality, and gender variance.
 The course promotes analysis of writing from multiple genres and modes, and may include secondary readings on history, culture, and theories of literature.

-Combines a spring-semester, two-credit course on campus with an additional two-credit study abroad experience in London, England during May.
+Combines a spring-semester course on campus with a study abroad experience in London, England during May.
 Students will experience the city after encountering it in fiction and will see performances at multiple venues, visit literary sites and museums, and tour the rebuilt Globe Theatre.
 This course exposes students to the social and cultural landscapes of London as they intersect with literary and performance texts.
 Offered every other spring semester.
 Application required.

 Professional editing for technical communication including copyediting, comprehensive editing, proofreading, and document design.
 Collaborative, team-based technical editing including print and digital-based media.
 This is a social-justice driven technical communication course and students can expect to collaborate with an outside organization.